Sirapobchon/Minecraft-House/README.md

 ## Installation

-To use this file put the sturture file in
+To use this file put the structures file in
 * .minecraft/saves/(WorldName)/generated/minecraft/structures

 # Contents